apache/pulsar/site2/docs/security-kerberos.md

          .build();
  ```

-Make sure the keytabs configured in the `pulsar_jaas.conf` and kdc server in krb5.conf are reachable by the operating system user who is starting pulsar client.
+Make sure that the keytabs configured in the `pulsar_jaas.conf` file and kdc server in the `krb5.conf` file are reachable by the operating system user who is starting pulsar client.

 ## Kerberos configuration for working with Pulsar Proxy

-With above configuration, client and broker could do authentication using Kerberos.
+With the above configuration, client and broker can do authentication using Kerberos.

-If client want to connect to Pulsar Proxy, it is a little different.
-Client(as a SASL client in Kerberos) will first need be authenticated by Pulsar Proxy(as a SASL Server in Kerberos); then Pulsar Proxy will need be authenticated by Pulsar broker.
+If a client wants to connect to Pulsar Proxy, it is a little different.
+Client (as a SASL client in Kerberos) will be authenticated by Pulsar Proxy (as a SASL Server in Kerberos) first; and then Pulsar Proxy will be authenticated by Pulsar broker.

-Now comparing with above configuration between client and broker, we will show how to configure Pulsar Proxy.
+Now comparing with the above configuration between client and broker, we will show how to configure Pulsar Proxy.

-### create principal for Pulsar Proxy in Kerberos
+### Create principal for Pulsar Proxy in Kerberos

-Comparing with above configuration, we need add a new principals for Pulsar Proxy.
-If you already have principals for client and broker, only need to add proxy principal here.
+Comparing with the above configuration, you need to add new principal for Pulsar Proxy.
+If you already have principals for client and broker, only add proxy principal here.

 ```shell
 ### add Principals for Pulsar Proxy